0xB4DC47/0xB4DC47_blog/_posts/2024-08-03-bypassing-gluten-free-paywall.md

 "plaintext_header_size: 0
 ```

-Now we can access the full list of certified restaurants
+Now we can access the full list of certified restaurants (this picture is so heavily obfuscated it could be a completely random DB):

 ![Image](/assets/img/gluten_free_db_decrypt.png)